Bedrock-OSS/bedrock-wiki/docs/scripting/gametest-form.md

 ```

 #### Button
 Button is the main function of the form.
 The form can have so many button for the player to choose.
 Button has 2 arguments.
-First argument is the button text.
-Show the text of the button.
+First argument is the label, show the text of the button.

-Second argument is the placeholder text, for some type of description/info.
-Third argument is default value.  argument is button icon.
+Second argument argument is button icon.
 Show the picture/icon of the button.
 To use it, you need to define the texture path.
 You can use resource pack to show icon (Example `textures/items/compass`).
 Custom texture need `.png` at the end of the path

 ```js
 // No icon